GoogleChromeLabs/comlink/README.md

 **TL;DR: With Comlink you can work on objects from another JavaScript realm (like a Worker or an iframe) as if it was a local object.
-Just use `await` whenever the remote value is involed.**
+Just use `await` whenever using the remote value.**

 ```
 $ npm install --save comlinkjs